pelithne/AKS_Baseline_Deepdive/04-workload-protection.md

 > [!Note]
->The Azure keyvault name is a global name that must be unique
+>The Azure KeyVault name is a global name that must be unique.

 ````
 FRONTEND_NAMESPACE="frontend"